mobidic/Captain-ACHAB/README.md

                         --filterCustomVCFRegex <string pattern used as regex to search for a specific field to filter customVCF (default key of info field: 'found=')  >
                         --addCustomVCFRegex (customVCF field matched with customVCFRegex will be added in a new column - it requires customVCF option -  default regex is 'found=')
                         --pooledSamples <comma separated list of samples that are pooled (it will convert 0/0 genotype into 0/1 if at least 1 read support ALT base and it will flag cell in yellow, e.g. parents pool in trio context)  >
+                        --IDSNP <comma separated list of rs ID for identity monitoring (it will convert 0/0 genotype into 0/1 if at least 1 read support ALT base and it will flag cell in yellow, e.g. rs4889990,rs2075559)  >
                         --sampleSubset <comma separated list of samples only processed by Achab to the output>
                         --addCaseDepth (case Depth will be added in a new column) --addCaseAB (case Allelic Balance will be added in a new column)